Aventon eBikes in Canada: The Verified Brand Profile (2026)

 Is Aventon a Canadian company?

-No. Aventon (legal name Ride Aventon Inc.) is a U.S. company headquartered in Brea, California, incorporated there on January 26, 2022.
+No. Aventon (legal name Ride Aventon Inc.) is a U.S. company headquartered in Brea, California — a Delaware corporation registered in California on January 26, 2022 (California Secretary of State #C4841443), not a California-domestic incorporation.
 It sells direct-to-consumer in Canada via aventon.com/en-ca, but no separate Canadian legal entity is on public record — it operates here as a foreign corporation.

 Where are Aventon eBikes made?